Pabongkhapa Déchen Nyingpo: Practice of Buddhism

-Pabongkha Rinpoche was the first Gelug teacher who taught lay persons outside the monasteries and became very influential.
 In his memoir of his root Guru, Rilbur Rinpoche said:

 When he taught he would sit for up to eight hours without moving.
 About two thousand people would come to his general discourses and initiations and fewer to special teachings, but when he gave Bodhisattva vows, up to ten thousand people would show up.

-Phabongkhapa had a profound and far-reaching influence on the Gelug tradition:

-Pabongkha Rinpoche was probably the most influential Gelug lama of this century, holding all the important lineages of sutra and tantra and passing them on to most of the important Gelug lamas of the next two generations; the list of his oral discourses is vast in depth and breadth.
-He was also the root guru of the Kyabje Ling Rinpoche (1903-83), Senior Tutor of the Dalai Lama, Trijang Rinpoche, and many other highly respected teachers.
-His collected works occupy fifteen large volumes and over every aspect of Buddhism.
+The introduction to Liberation in the Palm of Your Hand noted that:Pabongkha Rinpoche was probably the most influential Gelug lama of this century, holding all the important lineages of sutra and tantra and passing them on to most of the important Gelug lamas of the next two generations; the list of his oral discourses is vast in depth and breadth.
+He was also the root guru of the Kyabje Ling Rinpoche (1903–83), Senior Tutor of the Dalai Lama, Trijang Rinpoche, and many other highly respected teachers.
+His collected works occupy fifteen large volumes and go over every aspect of Buddhism.
 If you have ever received a teaching from a Gelug lama, you have been influenced by Pabongkha Rinpoche.

 In Geshe Ngawang Dhargeyey's commentary to the Wheel of Sharp Weapons, he says: Likewise, Lama Trijang Dorje Chang, Junior Tutor to His Holiness the present Dalai Lama, folds his hands upon the crown of his head whenever he mentions Kyabje Pa-bongkha Rinpoche.
 He was such a great lama, unsurpassed by any, that hardly any lamas or geshes of the Three Pillars (the monasteries of Ganden, Sera and Drepung) had not been his disciples.